top of page

 • Procedures for SEM examinations are described in ASTM C 1723.

-CMC employs a Cambridge CamScan Series II scanning electron microscope equipped with backscatter detector, secondary electron detector, and X-ray fluorescence spectrometer, and 4Pi-Revolution X-ray microanalysis software.
+CMC employs a floor model Cambridge CamScan Series II and a bench-top JEOL JCM-7000 Neoscope scanning electron microscope both equipped with backscatter detector, secondary electron detector, and X-ray fluorescence spectrometer, and X-ray microanalysis software.

 BACKSCATTER ELECTRON IMAGING